beallio/kettlebell-sport/README.md

 ### Miscellaneous
 - [Magnetic Chip Weights](https://prokettlebell.com/collections/accessories/products/magnetic-chip-weights) - 1KG and 2KG magnetic plates you attach to base of Kettlebell.
 Allows you to adjust weight in smaller increments than traditional 4KG jumps between bells.
-    - I'm not a big fan of attachment plates on traditional competition bells, because they shift during two-bell sets.
-I prefer a set of adjustables to fill the 2kg gaps if you can't afford bells in 2kg increments, or lack the storage space.
+    - The chip weights on a pair of Pro Kettlebells work great.
+I haven't tried the PBK chip weights on a pair of standard competition bells though.
+Previously, I wasn't a fan of attachment plates on traditional competition bells, because they shift (or detach) during two-bell sets (unless I would tape them down, but that defeats the easy on/off point of them).
 - [Vikn Chalk](https://viknperformance.com/) - High-grade gymnastics/weightlifting chalk.
 Don't cheap out here.
 See **Kettlebell Prep**.
-(Note: As of Sept 1, 2023 they're back in business!) - (use **TCKB** for 10% off)
+(Note: As of Sept 1, 2023 they're back in business!) - (use **TCKB** for 10% off).
 - [Belt sander replacement belt](https://www.homedepot.com/p/DIABLO-3-in-x-18-in-80-Grit-Sanding-Belt-2-Pack-DCB318080S02G/202830831) - Used for sanding bell handles.
 See **Kettlebell Prep**.
+- [Sanding Drum Kit for Drill Presses and Power Drills](https://www.homedepot.com/p/WEN-Sanding-Drum-Kit-for-Drill-Presses-and-Power-Drills-20-Piece-DS164/305175622) - Used for quickly prepping new bell handles, or if there's an extensive amount of rust build-up on the handle.
 - [DeWalt 3-Tier Steel Garage Storage Shelving Unit](https://www.homedepot.com/p/DEWALT-Yellow-3-Tier-Steel-Garage-Storage-Shelving-Unit-50-in-W-x-48-in-H-x-18-in-D-DXST4500/302361258) - Heavy duty multi-purpose shelf perfect for storing your kettlebells off the floor.
 Holds 10 competition bells per shelf.
 Less expensive, and more storage than kettlbell-specific shelves available on the market.
+- [Tyr Lifting Shoes](https://www.tyr.com/footwear/l-1-lifting-shoe) - Lifters aren't required in the sport, but I find them beneficial in double bell lifts for the stability.
+Tyr's are my new favorite weightlifting shoes, though I wore Adidas Adistars and Adipowers for 20+ years.
+There other options from companies like: Nike, Reebok, No Bull, Do-Win, and Lab of Champions makes GS sport-specific lifters.

 # Education
 ## Sport Technique Videos